Yaohua001/TPEL/README.md

 # Creating an Inductive Power Transfer Model: A Comprehensive Guide from Scratch

-A universal simulation model based on Python and Java language is open source in this folder for future coupler design in IPT systems.
+`-` An open-source, universal simulation model based on Python and Java is available in this folder for future coupler design in IPT systems.

-User can modify various parameters in the code for their purposes, including the coil structure, material properties, mesh, solver setting, etc.
+`-` User can modify/add various parameters in the code for their purposes, including the coil structures, material properties, mesh, solver setting, etc.

+`-` It is provided for research and educational purposes only.